pieroproietti/get-eggs/COMPATIBILITY-LIST.md

 # Compatibility list

 I just take the list from [distrowatch](https://distrowatch.com/), to get an idea where we are.

+Most of the information comes from direct experience, even from some time ago, and there may be errors.
+For example, some time ago Garuda could be remastered by removing the garuda-dracut package, but now it cannot.

+If you have different results, or know more, you can report it in the ISSUE.

 The order reflect Page Hit Ranking at 2025 luly, 28:

 | Rank | Distro | Status | Note |
 |------|--------|--------|------|